Making the Right Impact

-In May 2022, Delancey sponsored a WIRE, Women in Real Estate event in London, and has already committed to sponsoring the 2023 event.
+In 2022 and 2023, Delancey sponsored the WIRE, Women in Real Estate event in London.
 WIRE started in the US in 2008 and launched its chapter in London in 2011 as a platform for Women In Real Estate.
 In London alone WIRE has over 400 members representing professional women in Real Estate, and it is an established networking and learning platform for female professionals in the private equity real estate business.

 WIRE provides opportunities for senior women to network and share challenges and successes.
 It also facilitates the mentoring of younger women at an earlier stage of their careers by senior female professionals, and its events are meant to provide younger women with insight to career development and a path to grow within their chosen field.

 Delancey became a member of the Academy of Real Assets in 2021.
 The Academy stand for increasing access, diversity, and intellectual curiosity amongst UK schools and students by connecting them to some of the country’s leading Real Estate and Real Assets firms.
 The Academy and its members believe that by coming together and aggregating our resources, skills and enthusiasm, we can have a positive social impact on large numbers of UK students thus promoting diversity and opening up our industry to all.